-Whoopi Goldberg Seriously Concerned About Her Health As Month-Long Hiatus From ‘The View Continues’
+Whoopi Goldberg Fans Seriously Concerned About Her Health As Month-Long Hiatus From ‘The View’ Continues

 Last week, the show also took to Instagram with a photo of Whoopi Goldberg and an update writing, “Sending good vibes to this lady!
 She’s on the mend recovering from pneumonia and we look forward to having her back at @TheViewABC table soon!”

 Although the post eased some fans’ fears, unfortunately, lots of others are still worried.
 According to Good Housekeeping, fans have expressed concern on multiple social media platforms.
-Since its no secret many people have lost their lives due to complications of pneumonia, fans are very concerned about the situation.
+Since it’s no secret many people have lost their lives due to complications of pneumonia, fans are very concerned about the situation.

 After the update was shared, fans quickly began reacting with tweets about the ill talk show host.
 Although the show has gone on without Whoopi Goldberg, fans have noted how different it is without seeing her on the platform.
 “Now I’m really worried knowing it went to pneumonia!
 Please take good care, we are all missing you and your voice of wisdom,”one fan wrote.

 The latest news follows a string of reports about Whoopi Goldberg’s hiatus from The View.
 Similar to Wendy Williams’ abrupt hiatus, Whoopi took time off to recover and has not appeared on the show since February 5.
-Initially, fans weren’t expressing much concern but after many weeks, the hiatus began to seem alarming.
+Initially, fans weren’t expressing much concern, but after many weeks, the hiatus began to seem alarming.

-Whoopi Goldberg has yet to personally speak out about her condition but fans can only hope she returns to the show in the very near future.
+Whoopi Goldberg has yet to personally speak out about her condition, but fans can only hope she returns to the show in the very near future.
 Right now, there is no definitive date set for Whoopi’s return to The View.